artemis-sbs/sbs_utils/mkdocs/docs/mast/overview.md

 With {{ab.m}} you can set data that is shared by the server, all client consoles and all tasks.
 You can scope variables or pass data to a specific task.
 This allows tasks to be scheduled multiple times.
-PyMast has the added ability to scope data to a label since it is a function in python.
+{{ab.pm}} has the added ability to scope data to a label since it is a function in python.

 In contrast to an XML event, every variable was always shared.
 Also, events did not have scoped data.
 Events could not be reused.
 This meant to schedule events multiple times, you had to copy and paste the event and create new variables.